petebachant/petebachant.github.io/_posts/2024-12-13-latex-collab.markdown

 [Visual Studio Code (VS Code)](https://code.visualstudio.com/) editor, which will have access to our project repository and will be able to compile the LaTeX document.
-Consider this your very own virtual machine in the cloud for working on this project.
+Consider this your very own Linux virtual machine in the cloud for working on this project.
 You can update settings, add extensions, etc.
 You have total control over it.
 Note that GitHub does
 [charge for Codespaces](https://docs.github.com/en/billing/managing-billing-for-your-products/managing-billing-for-github-codespaces/about-billing-for-github-codespaces),
 but the free plan limits are reasonably generous.
-It's also faily easy to run the same dev container configuration locally in in VS Code.
+It's also fairly easy to run the same dev container configuration locally in in VS Code.

 It might take few minutes to start up the first time